17th March, 2020

 In these challenging times, you need to know well in advance what impact a slowdown will have on the cash flow of the business.

-You should be reviewing and regularly adjusting your cash flow forecasts to determine what affect a reduction in revenue will have on your ability to pay suppliers and repay debt, which can be used for this purpose should you not already have online accounting software that can handle it for you.
+You should be reviewing and regularly adjusting your cash flow forecasts to determine what affect a reduction in revenue will have on your ability to pay suppliers and repay debt.

 Given the uncertainty over COVID-19, business owners should carefully consider any investments in capital equipment until the current situation improves.

 Some businesses may take this opportunity to invest in new machinery to position for the rebound and to create a competitive advantage in the future.

 As part of its COVID-19 stimulus package , the Australian Government has provided an incentive for businesses to invest in capital equipment by increasing the instant asset deduction threshold to $150,000 and raising the turnover threshold to $500 million.
 This new concession applies to new or second-hand assets first used or installed ready for use by 30 June 2020.

 Recently, New Zealand’s Ardern Government announced its own measures, including wage subsidies for businesses impacted by COVID-19.
 NZ-based business owners should spend some time getting up to speed with what’s on offer, and how you can go about accessing support if eligible.

 Business owners should not assume that their current financing facilities and other financing options previously available will continue to be available in the future.